Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** The beta version is now complete, addressing all high-priority bugs identified during testing.
 We have incorporated valuable insights from our group of human testers, enhancing gameplay and ensuring all features function as intended.
-As we move towards the beta version, we are focusing on fixing all high-priority bugs and ensuring that all gameplay elements are functional before the official launch, incorporating feedback from testers to enhance the overall gameplay experience and address identified bugs.
+We are now preparing for the official launch, focusing on polishing the overall player experience and resolving any remaining issues identified through feedback.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.